-There are several meta tags; you only need to worry about three of them.
+There are several meta tags, but you only need to worry about three of them.
 All three are very important:

-2. The Description Tag – A brief description of the contents and subject of the page, not about the whole site.
+2. The Description Tag is a brief description of the contents and subject of the page, not about the whole site.
 Limit it to 180 characters with spaces, but ideally, no more than 160, that’s all that will show up in the search results.

-3. The Keyword Tag – The keyword tag is where you input your keywords for the page.
-The only reason you put keywords into the META tag area is so the search engines can see them so it knows what to do with your page.
+3. The Keyword Tag is where you input your keywords for the page.
+The only reason you put keywords into the META tag area is so the search engines can see them and know what to do with your page.